SchlossVRL/assign-infer-colormaps/README.md

-COLORMAP INTERPRETATIONS:
+### Colormap interpretations:

+Data files

-`exp1maps.csv`, `exp2maps.csv`, `exp3maps.csv`: store the data from colormaps interpretations task for each experiment
+`exp1maps.csv`, `exp2maps.csv`, `exp3maps-fullSet.csv`: store the data from colormaps interpretations task for each experiment

-`exp3maps-testingSet1.csv`, `exp3maps-trainingSet1.csv`: store the data from colormaps interpretations task for Exp.
+`exp3maps-testingSet.csv`, `exp3maps-trainingSet.csv`: store the data from colormaps interpretations task for Exp.
 3, separated by training vs. testing data

+`exp3maps-testingSet-ave.csv`, `exp3maps-trainingSet-ave.csv`: store the data from colormaps interpretations task for Exp.
+3, separated by training vs. testing data, averaged over participants

 `weightPairsTesting.csv`, `weightPairsTraining.csv`: store the weight pairing combinations used in Exp.
 3.

-### Analyses and plotting scripts
+Analysis and plotting files

-`assign-infer-analyses-associationRatings.R`: R script for analyses and plotting data from all 3 experiments association ratings tasks.
-Takes files above as inputs.

 `assign-infer-analyses-colormapInterpretations.R`: R script for analyses and plotting data from all 3 experiments colormaps interpretations tasks.
 Takes files above as inputs.

+`assign_infer_semanticDistance_main.m`: MATLAB script for getting semantic distance values, uses `get_semantic_distance.m` function file

+### Supplemental Material

+Data files

+`exp3maps-darknessRatings.csv`: store the data from darkness ratings task for the color pairs from Exp.
+3

+`exp3maps-darknessRatings-ave.csv`: store the data from darkness ratings task for the color pairs from Exp.3, averaged over participants

+Analysis and plotting file

 `assign-infer-analyses-supplemental.R`: R script for analyses and plotting data discussed in the Supplemental materials.
 Takes files above as inputs.

+Subfolder-monotonicityRegression:

+  `allFirePairs`, `allFoliagePairs`, `allIcePairs`, `allShadePairs`, `allSoilPairs`, `allSunshinePairs`, `allWaterPairs`: stores association data for each possible color pair using the UW 71

+  `RegressionLCH-xPairs`: contains the CIELCh color coordinates for each possible color scale generated from each color pair using the UW 71

 ## FOLDER: stimuli

 Subfolders for each experiment contain the colormaps showed in that experiment (10 colormaps per color scale; 5 dark on left/ 5 dark on right)

 `exp1colorCoordinates.csv`, `exp2colorCoordinates.csv`, `exp3colorCoordinates.csv`: stores the color coordinates for each color pair from each experiment

 `UW71coordinates.csv`: stores the color coordinates for the UW-71

+`celeryColorCoordinates.csv`: stores the color coordinates for the attention check used during the association ratings task